vdesabou/alfred-spotify-mini-player/README.md

 ## Settings

-* Configurable Search Scope: Only in My Music or in your complete library, including My Music and all playlists (by default)
+* Configurable Search Scope: Only in *Your Music* or in your complete library, including *Your Music* and all playlists (by default)
 * Set max number of results.
 50 by default
 * enable/disable Spotifious
-* Set controller to Alfred Playlist or My Music.
+* Set controller to Alfred Playlist or Your Music.
 * enable/disable ***Lookup this artist online***
 * Check for workflow update
 * Choose workflow theme: ***black*** or ***green*** or ***new***